Financial Literacy Month

 Below you will find complimentary material and a guide to assists your efforts in hosting a financial literacy month event.
 These resources provide the insight you need to make your next financial literacy event a huge success.

-Step 8: Preparation.
 Practice your presentation out loud several times until you feel comfortable teaching financial literacy lessons.
 Make sure you’re prepared and polished and ready to answer questions that arise.
 At the same time, remember that the experience should be fun for both you and the audience.
 The resulting event will bring rewards you haven’t even anticipated.
+Click here to learn more about the Certified Financial Education Instructor professional development course and to access complimentary teaching tips video.

 During the event, maintain focus on motivating, educating, engaging, and moving your audience to take positive action.
 Obtain a commitment from the audience to continue pursuing financial knowledge.
 Incorporate activities that will give them a solid financial foundation.
 Keeping these pointers in mind will help ensure your event’s success.